aijia01/18.065-Final-Project/README.md

 📝 GrimmsPrompt.csv | A spreadsheet for the trained and tested endings for *Grimms' Fairy Tales*

-📁 Collection| A repository for results and figures collection
+📁 collection| A repository for results and figures collection

 > [1] The GPT-2 original model is [here](https://github.com/karpathy/minGPT) for reference, it also has a TensorFlow embeded version [here](https://github.com/kamalkraj/minGPT-TF)